 Standard units like the metre, kilogram and second make it possible to trade and communicate throughout the world without misunderstanding.

 An international community of metrologists (people who study measurement) is constantly improving the SI measurement system.
 For example, on 16 November 2018, the 26th General Conference on Weights and Measures agreed to redefine the kilogram, the ampere, the kelvin and the mole.
-The new definitions are based on fundamental constants: the Planck constant, the Avogadro constant, the Boltzmann constant and the charge of the electron.
+The new definitions are based on fundamental constants: Planck's constant, the Avogadro constant, the Boltzmann constant and the charge of the electron.
 On 20 May 2019, the changes came into effect and the wording of the other three units was updated.